devneelesh921/Documentation/OT MS Understanding/Salary/Salary POC/README.md

 ``` bash
 redis-cli
 ```
+- The command redis-cli opens the Redis command-line interface to interact with a Redis server.

 #### Configure user permissions and authentication settings in redis
 ``` bash
 ACL SETUSER scylla on >password ~* +@all